After delay, Israel allows vaccines into Hamas-run Gaza

 Hamas is believed to be holding two captives, an Israeli of Ethiopian descent who entered Gaza shortly after the 2014 war and an Arab Bedouin citizen of Israel.
 In exchange, Hamas is likely to demand the release of a large number of Palestinian prisoners held by Israel, including individuals implicated in deadly attacks.

-Associated Press writers Joseph Krauss and Ilan Ben Zion in Jerusalem contributed.
+Associated Press writers Joseph Krauss and Ilan Ben Zion in Jerusalem contributed to this report.